pranvireddy06/offline-medicine-reminder-system/README.md

 ## 📌 Overview

 The **Offline Medicine Reminder System** is an IoT-based embedded solution designed to help users take medicines on time without relying on internet connectivity or smartphones.
-It is especially useful for **elderly patients, rural healthcare, and individuals with complex medication schedules**.
+It is especially useful for **elderly patients, rural healthcare environments, and individuals with complex medication schedules**.

 ---